Laser Tattoo Removal in Singapore

 1. Is the process painful?

 The laser emits a light that is delivered in nanosecond pulses.
-The sensation on each pulse can be described as similar as a snap of a rubber band.
-However, it is more tolerable than that of a tattoo application.
-A topical number cream will be applied on the treated area to alleviate any pain or discomfort that you may feel during the actual procedure.
-Also, a cooling agent will be applied on the treated area immediately after the procedure to soothe it.
-This will then be covered in a bandage or patch to protect the treated area.
+The sensation on each pulse can be described as similar to a snap of a rubber band.
+However, it is more tolerable than the tattoo application.
+A topical numbing cream will be applied to the area to alleviate any pain or discomfort that you may feel during the actual procedure.
+A cooling agent will also be applied to the area immediately after the procedure to soothe it.
+This will then be covered in a bandage or patch while it is still sensitive.

 2. Will it leave a scar?

-A majority of tattoo removal will provide pleasing results with little to no scarring (Bernstein, 2007).
-However, the very rare risk of scarring can occur for those who have immune system deficiencies, because of certain medications and a history of keloid scarring.
-It is important that you inform the doctor of these details and so that appropriate measures can be done during the treatment to minimize the risk.
+A majority of tattoo removal cases will provide pleasing results with little to no scarring (Bernstein, 2007).
+However, the rare risk of scarring may occur among those who have immune system deficiencies.
+Certain medications and a history of keloid formation can also increase one’s likelihood.
+Therefore, you must be keen on informing the doctor about this information so that preventive measures are taken.

 4. How many treatments do I need to remove my tattoo?